TLe2023/Coupons/README.md

 ### 7.6 Conclusion and Recommendations - Bar Coupon

 The above analysis suggests that the Bar coupon acceptance is largely driven by the bar attendance frequency.
-Bar coupons tend to be rejected by drivers who **never go to a bar or go to bar less than once a month** and, therefore, **should be offered less**.
+Bar coupons tend to be rejected by drivers who **never go to a bar or go to a bar less than once a month** and, therefore, **should be offered less**.
 To increase the current overall Bar coupon acceptance rate which is 41%, the Bar coupons should be **offered more to people who go to a bar more than once a month, especially to people who go to a bar 4 – 8 times a month** as this driver group has the highest acceptance rate which is 78%.

 ## 8. Coffee House Coupon Analysis